 This is part of a series of posts from my quest to run a half marathon in all 50 states.
 Montana was my 22nd state.

-From this race forward, I always make sure I pack running pants, shorts, capris, short sleeved tops, and long sleeved tops for every race, no matter where because as I learned here, the weather can be very unpredictable.
-I know some of you may be thinking, “40 degrees is actually quite nice for a race,” but where I live, we don’t see temperatures that low until winter is nearing or in full force; certainly not in July.
+From this race forward, I always make sure I pack running pants, shorts, capris, short- sleeve tops, and long-sleeve tops for every race, no matter where because as I learned here, the weather can be very unpredictable.
+I know some of you may be thinking, “40 degrees is actually quite nice for a race,” but I live in the south, and we don’t see temperatures that low until winter is nearing or in full force; certainly not in July.
 I just wasn’t used to running in temperatures that low.

 After the race, my family and I went to Glacier National Park and from there to Banff National Park in Canada.
 I highly recommend both parks, in addition to Missoula.
 The mountains and lakes are absolutely stunning and these are some of the most beautiful places I have ever seen.
 This race is a nice opportunity to make it into a racecation.